MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

 There is no support for Access Control Lists (ACLs).
 Thus, it is advised to connect only the websites that are visible to any user within your organization.

 ## Set the refresh schedule
-The Enterprise Website connector only supports a full crawl.
+The Enterprise websites connector only supports a full crawl.
 This means that the connector reads all the website's content during every crawl.
 To make sure the connector gets enough time to read the content, it is recommended to set a large refresh schedule interval.
 We recommend a scheduled refresh between three days and two weeks.

 ## Limitations
-The Enterprise Website connector doesn't support searching data on dynamic webpages.
+The Enterprise websites connector doesn't support searching data on dynamic webpages.
 Examples of those webpages live in content management systems like Confluence and Unily or databases that store website content.